bryanpaget/ZonePresentation/slides.md

 ![bg right:33%](./zone-2.png)

-A Protected B data science platform featuring:
+The Zone is a secure, scalable data science platform built for real-world analytics.

+It features:

-- Multilingual JupyterLab environments
+- Multilingual JupyterLab environments (Python, R, SAS, Julia)
-- Scalable infrastructure for automation
+- Scalable compute for individuals and teams
+- Cloud-native architecture on **Azure AKS**
-- Cloud-native Kubernetes foundation
+- Designed to run anywhere with Kubernetes

 > Orchestrating notebooks, jobs, and ML workflows
-> Running on Azure but portable anywhere
+> Not locked to a cloud — built for flexibility

 ---